 8. Do you want to stay within the boundaries of the U.S. or venture abroad?

-9. Do you see yourself floating amongst the waves on a beach vacation or on a cruise, or do you prefer to keep your feet firmly planted on dry ground?
+9. Do you see yourself floating amongst the waves on a beach vacation or on a cruise, or do you prefer to keep your feet planted on dry ground?

 12. Find out what the currency exchange rate is in the countries you are interested in visiting.
 Planning your travels abroad when the rate is in favor of the dollar can save you financially.
 That could be a determining factor on where you decide to travel.